jcolag/silver-bat-01-seeking-refuge/text/05-threshold.md

 "Central," I use the old-fashioned throat microphone to minimize sound as I set up some white noise emitters.
 "Excellent work on the suite.
 Patch me through to Pandora."

 "Acknowledged, Reremouse.
 Pandora online," he explains.
-The codenames are, honestly, pretty stupid, but this operation is a big enough deal that I don't want to risk any explicit information getting out until long after we've packed up and left.
+The code-names are, honestly, pretty stupid, but this operation is a big enough deal that I don't want to risk any explicit information getting out until long after we've packed up and left.

 "This is Reremouse, Pandora.
 What's our status?"

 "Target-Alpha will take the meeting with me.
 I'm already connected to their internal network and am entering the Consolidated building now."

 "Acknowledged, Pandora.
 I'll stay on to monitor.
 Signal if you need assistance."
 She won't.
-Pandora may just be a codename, but *pan*-*dora*, the all-gifted...well, it wasn't chosen at random.
+Pandora may just be a code-name, but *pan*-*dora*, the all-gifted...well, it wasn't chosen at random.

 "Marwat Eadil to see Mister Flint," I hear over the link.